How to Install Home Assistant on Proxmox

 17. Once it finishes booting, you can open the console window for the VM and view the IP address that was assigned or access Home Assistant by the Home Assistant URL.
 After connecting to the URL, you’ll have to finish setting up Home Assistant, but it will be ready to go afterward!

-how to set up home assistant on proxmox - VM is installed properly and accessible by IP address.
+how to install home assistant on proxmox - VM is installed properly and accessible by IP address.

-If you’re running Home Assistant on Proxmox, HACS will unleash the true power of the device so that you can install various other packages through the Home Assistant Community Store.
+HACS will unleash the true power of Home Assistant so that you can install various other packages through HACS.

-I would strongly urge you to follow these steps to install HACS on Home Assistant.
+I would strongly urge you to follow these steps to install HACS, which will help unleash more power.